cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 # matlab: 6th index of [9,-1,2,3,4,7,6,0] is 6
 ```

-The stride cannot be the same because the underlying memory is also not the same.
-In torch, we see that values in each *row* are adjacent (9 is next to 2), but in MATLAB, we see that values in each *column* are adjacent in memory (9 is next to -1).
+The stride cannot be the same because the underlying memory is not the same.
+In torch, values in each *row* are adjacent (9 is next to 2), but in MATLAB, values in each *column* are adjacent in memory (9 is next to -1).
 So in our column-major view, to get to the next row we just step along the column, which we established is contiguous.
 Therefore, the innermost stride is now the *leftmost* index.
 To get to the next column, we step by the number of values in a full column, which is the size of the rows.
 Let's redo our example from [above](#row-major-the-first-layer-of-hell):

 ```cpp
 auto shape = Shape<_2, _8>{};